wemixarchive/go-wbft/README.md

 - Custom baseFee calculation method: (Refer to the document linked above).
 - Mandatory fixed priorityFee for dynamic fee transactions: When using dynamic fees in transactions, the priorityFee had to be explicitly set to >= 100 Gwei.
 Otherwise, the transaction would be immediately rejected by the mempool with an error.

-In contrast, WEMIX 3.5 and WBFT chains adhere strictly to the original EIP-1559 standard, which is designed to foster a competitive fee market among validators, suitable for a public chain environment.
+In contrast, WEMIX 4.0 and WBFT chains adhere strictly to the original EIP-1559 standard, which is designed to foster a competitive fee market among validators, suitable for a public chain environment.

 Consequently:
 - The return value of the eth_maxPriorityFeePerGas API can now vary based on network conditions.
 - The baseFee calculation follows the standard EIP-1559 specification.
 - The original EIP-1559 behavior, where specifying a higher priorityFee prioritizes the transaction for inclusion in the block (mempool), has been restored.

-### WEMIX 3.5
+### WEMIX 4.0 features as an intermediate stage toward fully public chain(WEMIX 4.5)

-WEMIX 3.5 defines a hard fork from the existing WEMIX SPoA consensus to the WBFT consensus and adopts an intermediate consensus method with some features disabled for a safe transition to WBFT.
+WEMIX 4.0 adopts an intermediate consensus method with some features disabled for a safe transition to WBFT.

-#### Croissant hard fork

-WBFT is designed to record the first epoch information in the genesis block.
-However, since the WEMIX chain needs to transition from an already existing chain to a WBFT chain, exception rules for this are defined in the mont blanc hard fork.
-The following protocol applies to this hard fork:
-- WPoA validator nodes stop block creation when it is time to create the mont blanc block (i.e., they create blocks up to just before the mont blanc hard fork).
-- WBFT validator nodes receive block propagation normally up to the block before mont blanc.
-- WBFT validator nodes recognize the mont blanc hard fork and can obtain the validator set from the WBFT config when it is their turn to create this block.
-- WBFT validator nodes can create blocks and proceed with consensus once they can obtain the validator set.
-- The mont blanc block is a special block.
-Validators that receive this block perform additional tasks to deploy and initialize the NCP contract and GovStaking contract.
-- The mont blanc block is the first epoch block of WBFT.
-Therefore, the first validator set is recorded.
-- The first epoch starts from the block after the mont blanc block, during which stakers start staking from zero.
-- If the number of stakers is equal to or greater than the minimum stakers during the first epoch, these stakers become validators from the next epoch.
-- If the number of stakers is less than the minimum stakers during the first epoch, the initial validator set is maintained.

 #### NCP

 Although WBFT is designed and implemented to be used as a public chain, the Wemix chain continues selecting validators from NCPs for a safer transition to a public chain as an intermediate step.
 NCPs are selected from the existing Wemix 3.0 NCPs and are defined by contract.
-They have the obligation to run (mining) nodes for maintaining WEMIX 3.5 safely.
+They have the obligation to run (mining) nodes for maintaining WEMIX 4.0 safely.
 The addition/removal of NCPs is decided by voting among NCPs, so it can proceed without a separate hard fork.
 Anyone can know the NCP list by querying the NCP contract.
-The NCP system is a temporary feature used only in WEMIX 3.5 and will not be used in WEMIX 4.0.
+The NCP system is a temporary feature used only in WEMIX 4.0 and will not be used in WEMIX 4.5.

-During the WEMIX 3.5 phase, the validator set selection rules are as follows:
+During the WEMIX 4.0 phase, the validator set selection rules are as follows:
 - Retrieve stakers from the GovStaking contract.
 - Among these stakers, nodes that are NCPs are selected for the validator set.
 - Stakers who are not NCPs are not included in the validator set.